-The Crystal Serenity is quite simply known as the best cruise ship in the world and is consistently winning accolades and swards from the likes of Condé Nast Traveler and Travel+Leisure magazine.
+Crystal Serenity is quite simply known as the best cruise ship in the world and is consistently winning accolades and awards from the likes of Condé Nast Traveler and Travel+Leisure magazine.

-Following a $25 million dollar re-design, the Crystal Serenity emerged as a ship offering the sophistication of Hollywood with the elegance of Fifth Avenue and features a variety of amenities to cater for the luxury traveller.
-The onboard the spa offers a superb selection of treatments, including Feng Shui Ceremony Rituals, facials and massages.
-Guests will also discover a variety of restaurants on board including those that feature menus created by world-famous chefs including Piero Selvaggio and Nobu Matsuhisa.
+Following a multi-million dollar re-design, Crystal Serenity emerged as a ship offering the sophistication of Hollywood with the elegance of Fifth Avenue and features a variety of amenities to cater for the luxury traveller.
+The onboard spa offers a superb selection of treatments, including Feng Shui Ceremony Rituals, facials and massages.
+Guests will also discover a variety of restaurants on board including those that feature menus created by world-famous chefs including Nobu Matsuhisa.
 Add to this Broadway-style entertainment, a Junior Activities programme for children aged 17 and under, shore excursions that include glacier trekking and wine tasting, and some 63 different itineraries visiting 168 ports throughout the world, and you begin to see why guests return again and again.

-The main dining room is decorated with rich wood panelling, crystal chandeliers and floor-to-ceiling windows.
+The main dining room, Waterside, is decorated with rich wood panelling, crystal chandeliers and floor-to-ceiling windows.
 You can see certain classics, such as Caesar Salad, Chateabriand and Crepes Suzette prepared tableside and this restaurant also serves caviar, lobster and salmon.
-But the Crystal Dining Room never repeats a menu, not even on a three-and-a-half month voyage.
+But Waterside never repeats a menu, not even on a three-and-a-half month voyage.

 Serving throughout the day, the European-inspired restaurant serves croissants and pastries in the morning and coffee and wine, dessert and cheese in the afternoon.